syncfusion-content/uwp-docs/uwp/SfPivotGauge/Relational/Getting-Started.md

 {% endhighlight %}

+{% endtabs %}

-Then initialize the SfPivotGauge control inside the Gauge by using the specified namespace and name the control as “PivotGauge1”.
+Initialize the SfPivotGauge control inside the gauge by using the specified namespace and name the control as “PivotGauge1”.

+{% tabs %}

 {% highlight xaml %}